gsteele13/vocareum-api/README.md

-# An Vocareum-api interface in python
+# An Vocareum-API interface in python

 Some python code for deploying a course to vocareum